Another chance – Diversion from the criminal justice system

 Which diversion approaches work best at preventing 10 to 17-year-olds from becoming involved in violence?

-We’re looking to fund projects that meet all of the following criteria:
+We funded projects that met all of the following criteria:

 Through our conversations with stakeholders, you were clear that we should learn more about what makes a diversion programme effective.
 And there’s promising evidence that these approaches are effective at preventing reoffending and reducing the risk of involvement in violence.
 However, the evidence is mainly from the United States and more is needed on programmes run in the UK.